mssandes/TuningTools/readme.md

 Currently, it is available the following flag:

-- `--with-tuningtool-dbg-level`: When specified and compiling fastnet, it will compile it on debug mode.
+- `--with-tuningtool-dbg-level`: When specified and compiling fastnet, it will be compiled on debug mode.

 # Usage

 Usually, for every functionality available on this package, you will both be able to access it through shell commands (available after you set the project environment through `source setrootcore.sh`), or through a python script.
 For the latter, we have created skeletons on the folder [TuningTools/scripts/skeletons/](https://github.com/wsfreund/TuningTools/tree/master/scripts/skeletons/) which can be used as tutorial examples and changed to your needs.

 The next steps describe the usual work flow.
-Steps marked with the [GRID] flag can be skipped if you are not going to run the tuning on the CERN grid, however they can be used on standalone tuning as well (except :
+Steps marked with the [GRID] flag can be skipped if you are not going to run the tuning on the CERN grid, however they can be used for tuning on standalone as well when concerning the configuration data:

 1. Transform data either in PhysVal or xAOD (in upcoming version) format to the package known data format.
 Take a look at ["Creating Data" documentation](http://nbviewer.jupyter.org/github/wsfreund/TuningTools/tree/master/doc/CreateData.ipynb).
 1. [GRID] Generate the tuning configuration data.
 Take a look at ["Tuning the Discriminator" documentation](http://nbviewer.jupyter.org/github/wsfreund/TuningTools/tree/master/doc/Tuning.ipynb#Create-Configuration-Data).